fsncps/britannica/README.md

 By contrast, Wikipedia’s English edition now exceeds 6 million articles and an estimated 4 billion words.
 However, fewer than 10% of its contributors have formal training in the subjects they edit.
 While Wikipedia’s scale is orders of magnitude larger—nearly 100 times in terms of total word count—the number of curated, high-quality "featured articles" is only around 6,000.
 Viewed this way, EB11's achievement remains impressive: it concentrated expert-authored, editorially curated content into a durable print form with a quality and consistency that a decentralized model still rarely matches.

-This makes EB11 not just a historical curiosity but a valuable counterpoint to Wikipedia, not only because many of the information contained is still valid or valuable, but also because where content and language did change, it presents an interesting framework for studying how language, authority, and framing have evolved over the past century.
+This makes EB11 not just a historical curiosity but a valuable counterpoint to Wikipedia, not only because many of the information contained is still valid or valuable, but also because where content and language did change, it presents an interesting framework for studying how language, authority and medial framing have evolved over the past century.

 ---